mckenziejoyce/ATM/DESIGN_DOCUMENT.md

 # ATM
+# User Interface Functions

+Following is a list of the user interface functions we have implemented.

+## After Demo We Improved These Parts
+We have implemented all the classes and methods in OOP, but fails to debug and run the GUI during demo.

+### Manager Side
+* `Manage Stock`: It allows the manager to manage stock information in the market.
+The manager could change price/availability of the stocks currently listing in the market, and they also could add a new stock to the market.
+Error checking: cannot add same stock names; price cannot be lower or equal to 0.
+ * `Manager Daily Income`: It allows the manager to check the total daily income, which includes loan interest and account fee.
+ * `Approve Loan`: Manager is given a list of loans needs to be approved, only the “rich” ones will get approved.
+(We still do not have GUI for this).

+### Customer Side
+ * `Transfer Money`: Allow customers to transfer money between their own accounts.
+Also add this part to transaction record.
+ * `Stock Trade`: Fixed NullPointerException.
+Allows the rich customers to set up a security account and buy/sell stocks.
+Also support view profit(realized/unrealized), view opening stocks.

+## Other functionality showed during demo
+### Manager Side
+* `View Customer Transactions`: Allows the manager to view the daily transaction record.
+* `Check on Customer`: It allows the manager to check the account information of any customer he/she has.
+* `Loan interest auto check`: Although it is not shown in the GUI, we have a function to check date, and interest will increase each month.

+### Customer Side
+* `Open Account`: Each customer is allowed to have as many accounts as they want.
+They will be charged a fee when opening account.
+The first savings account created will become main savings account that is linked to security account to judge whether they qualify for stock trade.
+Only qualified customer will see the open security account option.
+* `Close Account`: Customers could close accounts.
+Close security account is different, customers are asked to sell all opening stocks before closing security account.
+* `Check account information`: Display all information for all accounts of the customer.
+* `Check transaction history`: Daily transaction history.
+* `Apply for loans / Check loans/ Pay back loans`: Customers could apply for loans and the money would be transferred into their account of choice.
+They could pay the loans partially, and could check information (apply date, unpaid loan, total value).
+We also add methods that support an “approve loans” process.
+* `Apply for loans / Check loans/ Pay back loans`: Customers could apply for loans and the money would be transferred into their account of choice.
+They could pay the loans partially, and could check information (apply date, unpaid loan, total value).
+We also add methods that support an “approve loans” process.
+* `Currency Settings`: We have three different currencies, the default one is USD.
+All the values are recorded in USD, and would be converted to display if needed.

+### Supporting functions
+* `Error Checking`: We implemented a pop-up window class in GUI, whenever the user makes invalid moves, we call the pop-up window, clean up all the input text boxes, and will not proceed to next page until valid.
+* `Data Saving`: We tried to implement a JDBC connection to mysql database to record all the data, but fail to change the configurations to make it work.
+You could look at the data_driver class to have a brief impression.
+We plan to update information each time a customer/manager log in/log off and open/close the app.
+* `Test Case`: Right now the database is not working, so we implemented several test data.

 # Explanation of Classes

 Following is a list of classes that were used and an explanation of why